fredderf204/ARMTemplates/README.md

 *webapp_localgit_slot* - Deploy an Azure Web App with local Git SCM integration to a deployment slot for staged deployments

+*webapp_localgit_slot_appinsights* - Deploy an Azure Web App with local Git SCM integration to a deployment slot for staged deployments with Application Insights

 ## Installation
 To deploy these ARM templates, you will need to have either Azure PowerShell or the Azure Xplat CLI installed.
 Please see links below;